 - Genetic testing (HLA DQ2 and HLA DQ8)

 Cutting out the wheat from your diet doesn’t mean you’ll miss out - there are so many recipes full of healthy and delicious ingredients that negate the need for wheat and will have you saying ‘what wheat’.
 See some of our favorite wheat-free recipes here.

-Our new film series, Transcendence - Live Life Beyond The Ordinary, tackles the modern day wheat dilemma in Episode 1 (coming soon).
-If you would like to know more and be the first to watch Transcendence for FREE, you can find out more here.
+Our new film series, Transcendence - Live Life Beyond The Ordinary, tackles the modern day wheat dilemma in Episode 1.